Fodor's Expert Review Bom Jesus do Monte

-Many people come to Braga specifically to see the Bom Jesus do Monte, a pilgrimage shrine atop a 1,312-foot-high, densely wooded hill 5 km (3 mi) east of the city.
-The stone staircase, a marvel of baroque art that was started in 1723, leads to an 18th-century sanctuary-church, whose terrace commands wonderful views.
-Many pilgrims climb up on their knees.
+Many people come to Braga specifically to see the Bom Jesus do Monte, a pilgrimage shrine atop a 1,312-foot-high, densely wooded hill 5 km (3 miles) east of the city.
+The stone staircase, a marvel of baroque art that was started in 1723, leads to an 18th-century sanctuary whose terrace commands wonderful views.
 Fountains placed at various resting places represent the five senses and the virtues, and small chapels display tableaux with life-size figures illustrating the Stations of the Cross.
-If you don't want to climb up the staircase (which is worth the effort), you can drive up the winding road or take the free funicular.
-There are restaurants, refreshment stands, and even a couple of hotels beside the sanctuary at the top.
-Buses run here every half hour from the center of Braga.
+If you don't want to climb up the staircase, there's a free funicular and buses from the center of town.